Best vacuums for pet hair – tested by our home tech experts to help you keep your home fur-free

 Resembling an upright vacuum, the Shark CarpetXpert is a full-sized carpet cleaner that's able to deep-clean carpets, rugs and furniture.
 Using clean and dirty water tanks, as well as an oxy-powered cleaning formula, the CarpetXpert can remove stains and clean up pet messes.

-The true saving grace for pet owners is the dedicated pet accident tool, that has a 'small, self-contained dirty water tank that captures everything you suck up, stopping pet waste from getting into the main body of the cleaner.'
+The true saving grace for pet owners is the dedicated pet accident tool, which has a 'small, self-contained dirty water tank that captures everything you suck up, stopping pet waste from getting into the main body of the cleaner.'
 The CarpetXpert was able to completely clean a vomit stain caused by our tester's cat while removing other old stains and discoloration in the process.

 Thanks to all the removable parts, Camryn also found it surprisingly easy to clean (considering how dirty these components are getting), and they all store neatly onto the appliance.
 She did note that the water tanks could be bigger, but it's a small critique when compared to the CarpetXpert's deep cleaning capabilities.